owl099/Image-Slider/README.md

-# **Image-Slider**
+# Image Slider
-A fully responsive image slider built with HTML, CSS, and JavaScript.
-This project includes an intuitive interface with dot indicators that represent the current slide, along with "Next" and "Previous" buttons for manual navigation.

-##**Features**
-Automatic Slide Transitions: Slides automatically transition every 5 seconds, ensuring a smooth user experience.
-Manual Navigation: Users can manually switch between slides using "Next" and "Prev" buttons.
-Dot Indicators: A row of dots below the slider highlights the current slide, with the active slide’s dot appearing darker than the others.
-Responsive Design: The slider adapts to various screen sizes, maintaining a user-friendly experience on both desktop and mobile devices.

-##**Usage**
-Simply click the "Next" or "Prev" buttons to navigate manually between slides.
-The slider automatically transitions between slides every 5 seconds, with the corresponding dot indicating the current slide.
-Customization
+## Description

+A responsive image slider that adjusts its layout based on the screen size.
+The slider features smooth transitions, navigation buttons, and a position indicator using dots.
+The slider also includes a background blur effect for a modern look.

+## Features

+- **Responsive Design:** Adapts to different screen sizes, changing the layout for mobile and desktop views.
+- **Smooth Transitions:** Images transition smoothly with a slight zoom effect.
+- **Navigation Buttons:** Easily navigate through images with previous and next buttons.
+- **Position Indicator:** Dots indicate the current slide, changing color to highlight the active slide.
+- **Background Blur:** Adds a blurred effect to the background to enhance the focus on the slider.

-Images: To change the images, replace the src attributes in the img tags within the index.html file.
+##**Images**: To change the images, replace the src attributes in the img tags within the index.html file.

 Slide Duration: You can modify the slide duration by updating the setInterval time in the script.js file.